Dr Karl Butterworth receives prestige Michael Fry Research Award

 He is a translational radiation biologist whose recent work focusses on exploiting opportunities for biological optimisation in radiotherapy using combination treatments and understanding the basis of normal tissue injury.

 Delighted with the achievement Dr Karl Butterworth explains, ‘I am extremely honoured to receive this prestigious international award from the Radiation Research Society.
-To be placed in such distinguished ranks is a huge privilege and clearly highlights our achievements and ambition within CCRCB to deliver internationally recognised radiation research’.
+To be placed in such distinguished ranks is a huge privilege and clearly highlights our achievements and ambition within The Patrick G Johnston Centre for Cancer Research to deliver internationally recognised radiation research’.